TYPES OF HONOURS OR AWARDS

 The Queen’s Awards Office will advise The Lord-Lieutenant of successful businesses in Tyne and Wear.
 It is the role of the Lord-Lieutenant to make arrangements for the presentation ceremony.

-The winners of the 2016 Queen’s Award for Enterprise are:
+The winner of the 2017 Queen’s Award for Voluntary Service is:

 In recent years, The Queen’s Award for Enterprise Promotion has been awarded to organisations such as: